-- over \$77 million in industrial output \$54.2 million from operations, \$11.6 million from payroll, and \$11.3 million from visitor spending by transient personnel; - almost \$24 million in direct payroll expenditures for military and civilian personnel; - over \$4 million in state and local tax revenues \$2.2 million from operations, \$1.0 million from payroll, and \$0.9 million from transient personnel spending.
+- over \$77 million in industrial output \$54.2 million from operations, \$11.6 million from payroll, and \$11.3 million from visitor spending by transient personnel; - almost \$24 million in direct payroll expenditures for military and civilian personnel;

+- over \$4 million in state and local tax revenues \$2.2 million from operations, \$1.0 million from payroll, and \$0.9 million from transient personnel spending.
 These activities generated an additional \$4.8 million in federal taxes; - \$68,500 in Federal Impact Aid to support local schools; and - nearly 1,400 jobs 597 military and civilian personnel directly employed and 801 additional jobs related to NAF EC operations, payroll and other spending.

-After much public support and lobbying efforts, the Department of the Navy ultimately decided to homebase the F35 Joint Strikefighter at NAS Lemoore.
+After much public support and lobbying efforts, the Department of the Navy ultimately decided to home base the F35 Joint Strike Fighter at Naval Air Station Lemoore.

-Even though the efforts from the Imperial Valley were unsuccessful in convincing the Navy to base the F35 Strikefighter here at this time, the work done was not in vain.
-NAF El Centro is now on the radar of the Navy for future mission expansion.
-The Navy was impressed by the efforts put forth and the community support for the Navy missions in the area.
+Although the community's efforts were unsuccessful in convincing the Navy to base the F35 Strike Fighter in Imperial Valley, the work was not in vain.
+NAF El Centro is now on the Navy's radar for future mission expansion.
+The Navy was impressed by the efforts put forth and the community support for the Navy's missions in the area.
 Possible future base closures and non-support in other communities allows opportunities for expansion of missions at NAF El Centro.

-An economic stimulus would result for local business that will provide the variety of services needed by an enlarged military operation.
+An economic stimulus would result for local business that will provide the variety of services needed by an enlarged military operation